pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_message-actions.md

 `
 ```

-Parameters:
-- channel (string): Channel name of the target message.
-- messageTimetoken (string): Timetoken of the target message.
-- actionTimetoken (string): Timetoken of the message action to remove.
+*  requiredParameterDescription`channel` *Type: stringChannel name of the target message.`messageTimetoken` *Type: stringTimetoken of the target message.`actionTimetoken` *Type: stringTimetoken of the message action to remove.

 ### Sample code[​](#sample-code-1)